 - Use a survival blanket to keep away moisture of the soil or to isolate your shelter.
 In order to focus your body heat, wrap yourself in a sitting position or squatting.

 When we talk about a hiking backpack, an EDC (EveryDay Carry) or a BOB (Bug Out bag), your equipment must be thought in advance, tested and approved.
-A simple and effective equipment to ensure optimal survival.
+Simple and effective equipment to ensure optimal survival.

 A bag, clothing, appropriate shoes, a knife, tools.
 A cooking set, a stove, a bottle, a cup.
-Flashlight, a filter, a compass, a map, a down jacket, a mattress, a book, music.
+Flashlight, a water filter, a compass and/or a handheld GPS, a map, a down jacket, a sleeping pad, a book, music.
 List your needs according to your environment.